Hiking Tiger Leaping Gorge in Three Days – Yunnan Travel

 The next morning, we woke up to a hearty breakfast of porridge and coffee (perfect for trekking!).
 Day 2 was characterised by lovely views along a windy path right up to Tina’s.
 Unlike the previous day, it was a leisurely 1.5 hours trek to Halfway Lodge where we stopped for coffee and a mini-break.

 Curiously, we had heard that Halfway Lodge is reputed to be home to a loo with one of the most beautiful views in the world.
 We were looking forward to using the infamous toilet, and when we did…we concluded it was ok, but not really that spectacular!
 Two hours later, after walking along a very narrow flat/downhill mountain path we were at Tina’s.

-We met landslides and waterfalls along the way, probably caused by a recent downpour, but none hindered our trek.
-Day 2 was a lot more enjoyable than Day 1 just because it was so easy, so that we could really enjoy walking in the fresh air whilst taking in the dramatic views which presented some great photo opportunities.
+We met landslides and waterfalls on this part of the Tiger Leaping Gorge hike, probably caused by a recent downpour, but none hindered our trek.
+Day 2 was a lot more enjoyable than Day 1 just because it was so easy, so that we could really enjoy hiking Tiger Leaping Gorge in the fresh air whilst taking in the dramatic views which presented some great photo opportunities.

 Along the way we also checked out Tibet Guesthouse where we were offered a beautiful room with an equally enticing view.
 There was construction going on one side of the building, but the owner discounted the cost of the stay and gave us a lovely and comfortable-looking room on the other side, away from the noise.